kieubinh/reading-notes/books/neutds.md

 ## Chapter 5 - Information matters, particularly when we don't have all that we need
 - The truth is that what we don't know can hurt us.
 - Economics teaches us how we acquire information, what we do with it, and how we make decisions with the information we get.
+- The need for information is why we have branding and why branding is an essential aspect of the trade.
+- **Branding is what makes us shop for products and services whose quality we cannot quickly determine.**
+- Branding is what makes us buy a book without knowing its content.
+- It solves a problem for consumers - how do you select products whose quality or safety you can determine only after using them?
+- Consumers will trust your products based on the information available to them through your branding.

+## Chapter 6 - Human capital is what distinguishes a novice from a professional
+- Human capital is the total number of skills embodied within an individual.
+It ranges from education, intelligence, charisma, creativity, work experience, entrepreneurial vigor, to our ability to do what might look basic to others.
+-
 -